 Actress, Singer, Vocal & Acting Coach

-She has created and performed numerous roles on Broadway including Signora Naccarelli and Margaret Johnson (Alternate) in The Light in the Piazza for Lincoln Center, Christine Daae’ in the original Broadway cast of The Phantom of the Opera (also Canada), Rosabud in The Mystery Of Edwin Drood (New York/London); winning the Clarence Derwent Award, a Tony and Drama Desk nomination, and Mary Jane Wilkes in Big River; winning a Theater World Award, and a Drama Desk nomination.
+She was the winner of a 2013 Gregory Award for her critically acclaimed portrayals of Edith/Little Edie in Seattle’s 5th Avenue and ACT theatre’s production of Grey Gardens, and has created and performed numerous roles on Broadway including Signora Naccarelli and Margaret Johnson (Alternate) in The Light in the Piazza for Lincoln Center, Christine Daae’ in the original Broadway cast of The Phantom of the Opera (also Canada), Rosabud in The Mystery Of Edwin Drood (New York/London); winning the Clarence Derwent Award, a Tony and Drama Desk nomination, and Mary Jane Wilkes in Big River; winning a Theater World Award, and a Drama Desk nomination.
 She portrayed the Mother Abbess in the revival of The Sound of Music, and received a 2012 Jeff Award nomination for reprising the role at Chicago’s Drury Lane Theatre.

 Other credits include Adeline in Sweet Adeline for NYC’s Encores!
 Magnolia in Hal Prince’s Showboat, Mimi in La Boheme and Isabel/Mabel in The Pirates of Penzance for the New York Shakespeare Festival.